LeaVerou/lea.verou.me/2024/css-conditionals-now/index.md

 This is especially useful when 100 divided by your number of values produces repeating decimals, e.g. 3 steps means your keyframes are at increments of `33.33333%`.

-A benefit of this method is that defining each state is done with regular declarations, not involving any weirdness.
+A benefit of this method is that defining each state is done with regular declarations, not involving any weirdness, and that .

-It does also have some obvious downsides are:
+It does also have some obvious downsides:
 - Values restricted to numbers
 - Takes over the `animation` property, so you can’t use it for actual animations.